deanlorenz/arise-predictions/README.md

 ```

 In the above example, we also specify a custom job name.
 In this example data
-set there is no job id column.
-With `--custom-job-name, we instruct the code to
+set there is no column capturing the job id.
+If there were, we could provide it in the `--job-id-column` argument.
+With
-insert such a column with the given job name as values.
-This tends to improve
+`--custom-job-name`, we instruct the code to insert such a column with the given job name as values.
-the output of the descriptive job analysis  (e.g., labels in plots).
+This tends to improve the output of the descriptive job analysis  (e.g., labels in plots).

 2. `auto-build-models` performs a hyperparameter search over the models and
    parameter space specified in a configuration file (cf.,